EyeSeeTea/dashboard-reports/README.md

 ### About Plugins

+From DHIS2 v2.39, a new way to embed visualizations is available, but is not yet widely documented.
+Some apps expose a `plugin.html` file, which can be included as an iframe, and then initialization and communication is leveraged by `postMessage`.
+Reference implementation can be found in the `PluginContents` component.
+Not all types of visualizations are supported yet with this new approach, so we still support Legacy Plugins for some cases.

+#### Legacy Plugins

-Right now the application support 5 different plugins:
+Right now the application support 5 different legacy plugins:

 | Report        | plugin filename |
 | ------------- | --------------- |